bitwit/bitwit.ca/src/render/pages/services.html.md

 ### 📱 iOS, tvOS, watchOS and macOS Development

 Our bread and butter is Apple platform development.
 We are experts in the interfaces and design paradigms.
 Objective-C and Swift experience.
 Platform expertise dating as far back as iOS 3.0.
 We are ready to deliver elegant apps on any Apple platform.
-Count on us the understand Apple to the core.
+Count on us to understand Apple to the core.

 We deliver applications with strong documentation, including justifcation and learning resources for architectural decisions.
 It is our aim to help keep your application's knowledgebase highly transferable from developer to developer.